Manvn48/Anime-Data-Analysis/README.md

 ## Analysis

 - EDA to understand the distribution of features, correlations, and trends.
-- Statistical analysis like of analyze User rating trends in the rating dataset.
+- Statistical analysis like analyzing User rating trends in the rating dataset.
 - Visualization techniques such as histograms and scatter plots to illustrate patterns in the data.

 - ### Word Cloud